devonfw-ng-adv-training/refresher/README.md

 1. basic setup of project including redux devtools
 2. adding business functionality in app.component
 3. adding state to the application
   1. root state
   2. business state
 4. displaying state
 5. creating specific selector for state
 6. creating actions & reducer functions for state changes

-If you have trouble during one step, you can cheat by taking a look at the specified backup branch.
+If you have trouble during one step, you can cheat by taking a look at the specified backup branch (start with 0-start-setup, result of first step is 1-finished-ngrx-setup, and so on.)

 *hint: provided solution in backup branch may not be the best possible solution*